MinikubeAddon/watchpod/demo/README.md

 kubectl config use-context minikube eval $(minikube docker-env)

-# (2) clone repo and create build webpack bundle
+# (3) mount the path that you want watchpod to keep track of
 git clone https://github.com/MinikubeAddon/watchpod.git
+minikube mount /path/to/watchpod/demo:/mount-9p

+# (2) build webpack bundle
+# open a new tab in same shell
 cd watchpod/demo/frontend
 npm install
 npm run build

-# (3) mount the path that you want watchpod to keep track of
-# open a new tab in same shell
-minikube mount /path/to/watchpod/demo:/mount-9p

 # (4) pull and run watchpod service
 # open a new tab in same shell